 ROI is a popular financial metric for evaluating the financial consequences of individual investments and actions.
 Several different metrics are called by that name, but the best known is the metric presented here as simple ROI.

 ROI has become popular in the last few decades as a general purpose metric for evaluating capital acquisitions, projects, programs, initiatives, as well as traditional financial investments in stock shares or the use of venture capital.
 The metric is frequently used for such purposes, but decision makers and analysts should be aware that ROI figures are often produced and used by those with a poor understanding of the metric's strengths, weaknesses, and unique input data requirements.

 ROI is sometimes said to measure profitability.
 That description is accurate and useful.
 Some business people, however, borrow a term from the field of economics and say that it also measures efficiency in the use of funds.
 That usage is arguably less informative because the same term—efficiency—is used also to describe what is measured by quite a few different financial metrics, including Internal rate of return (IRR), Payback period, inventory turns, and return on capital employed (ROCE).

-• The ROI concept and the meaning of return on investment
+• The meaning of the ROI concept and return on investment